 There were many cases where the armies of either side were camped close enough together that the outer pickets could talk with each other.
 When that happened, illicit trading often took place.
 One of the most common trades was tobacco (Grown in the South) for coffee (Shipped in by Northern trading companies).
 There's also the "ranger dip", where the powdered instant coffee that's in almost every MRE is placed in the mouth like a dip of tobacco, in order to keep awake.

 U.S. President Theodore Roosevelt was a teetotaller, but he was said to drink at least a gallon of coffee on a slow day.
 He coined the Maxwell House Coffee slogan "Good to the last drop".
-Seeing as Roosevelt suffered from asthma, and caffeine is a reasonably good remedy for it (especially in an era without modern inhaler medication), the president was likely self-medicating.
+Seeing as Roosevelt suffered from asthma, and caffeine, being a vasodilator, is a reasonably good remedy for it (especially in an era without modern inhaler medication), the president was likely self-medicating.

 Musician Frank Zappa's drugs of choice were caffeine and nicotine.